PGA Championship: Broadcasting

 The PGA Championship is televised in the United States by CBS and ESPN.
 Beginning 2020, ESPN holds rights to early-round and weekend morning coverage, and will air supplemental coverage through its digital subscription service ESPN+ prior to weekday coverage and during weekend broadcast windows.
 CBS holds rights to weekend-afternoon coverage.
 Both contracts run through 2030, with ESPN's contract replacing a prior agreement with TNT.
 CBS has televised the PGA Championship since 1991, when it replaced ABC.
 The ESPN telecasts are co-produced with CBS Sports, mirroring the broadcast arrangements used by ESPN for the Masters Tournament.
+ESPN BET also holds the title of "Official Sports Betting Sponsor" of the PGA Championship.